VarunCypherV/ApprovalsSystem/README.md

 Express and brothers acts as our backend server while our database is mongodb run on its mongoose framework
 I did Use robo3T / Studio3T as its call now , for better visualization of whats lying in the back (database)
 Axios reduces the codelines and makes the coding part easier and more understandable and is said to be more capable as well
 So i have given a small brief about the project stack idea
+Now Enjoy experiencing it
+Have a good day!